-About 5 or 6 years ago, I was heading up the marketing efforts for a small company in the Philadelphia area.
+Once upon a time, I was heading up the marketing efforts for a company in Philadelphia.
 I was working to complete rebrand the company from head to toe, reposition ourselves within the local market, build awareness, and, most importantly, drive sales.
 Mind you, this was before the public had access to Facebook, and long before Twitter hit the scene.

 It was one hell of a party.

 Ultimately, my marketing efforts were successful.
 So successful that the phones began ringing non-stop–so much so that our company couldn’t keep up.
 So naturally, I did what any person helping to run a small business would do–I took on the role of sales person, too.
 (This is where the eye stabbing comes into play.)

 I would perform my marketing functions in the morning, and go out on sales calls in the afternoon.